On the Nirvana Sutra

 Now follows extracts and renditions of the Nirvana Sutras.
 They follow suit with the chapters of ◦The Mahayana Mahaparinirvana Sutra in 12 volumes, translated by Kosho Yamamoto and edited by Dr. Tony Page (Nirvana Publications, London, 1999 - 2000).
 If you compare with those very wordy chapters, you may find the foundation of the following extracts in the chapters they appear.

-My aim has been to take up the essential points and leave the rest behind. - TK
+One aim if this selection has been to take up some essential points from the beginning and leave much behind.

 The sun had just risen when Buddha was about to enter Nirvana.
 He spoke in a voice which reached the highest of the heavens, saying: "Today, the Tathagata [Buddha] protects beings as he does his son Rahula.
 Now I am leaving, though."